 It is easy to form the perspective that the spiritual path consists primarily of improving ourselves.
 We can easily hold the view that “I just need to be more kind, less selfish, and more mindful and I will be enlightened.”
 The issue with this approach is that this all revolves around the core feeling of “me” or “self” which is constructed from delusion and mistaken assumptions.

-The habits and behaviors of the self can be worked on, but doing this is all in service of realizing how to set down the feeling of self.
+In this system of Dharma practice, the habits and behaviors of the self can be worked on, but doing this is all in service of realizing how to set down the feeling of self.

 We do not awaken or realize enlightenment.
 Trying to uncover our true nature by improving the self has been likened to trying to polish a brick until it becomes a mirror.